 What are your career goals?

-What are the strengths of the Duke program?
+What are the strengths of the Duke Rheumatology program?

-What are your observations about the relationships between faculty and house staff?
+What are your observations about the relationships between faculty and fellows?

 What's best about living in Durham and the Triangle?

-Durham has so much to do and yet is so affordable relative to many other cities in which large, academic centers are located.
-The Triangle is particularly neat, because Durham, Raleigh, and Chapel Hill all have such unique characteristics about themselves and thus I have found it hard to get bored here.
-The restaurants and local bars are really good, and the people have so much pride in their history, sports, and universities.
-Now that I have lived here, I have no intention on leaving!
+The Triangle is an incredible place to live.
+There is so much diversity and so much to do, yet it remains so affordable relative to many other cities that house large, academic centers.
+Each city within the triangle has its own special culture and thus it is very hard to get bored here.
+The restaurants and local bars are all really good, and the people have so much pride in their history, the sports teams, and the universities.
+The Triangle is open to people of all backgrounds and lifestyles, and you just can't beat the glorious weather that will permit you to be outside all year round.
+Now that I have lived here, I have no intention of leaving!

 Where did you choose to live, and why?